 The main instrument for data collection used in this study was the questionnaire.
 The questionnaires were used to obtain information from teachers in regular schools special units and special schools for the learners with mental retardation.
-Questionnaires were preferred in this study because all the respondents are literate.
-A different question was formulated but all have the same common element.
-The questionnaire contained questions that were answered in yes or no., Agree or disagree, giving own opinions and ticking the applicable answers about the factors affecting academic performance of learners with mental deficit in regular schools.
+Questionnaires were preferred in this study because all the respondents were literate.